 1. Manual Upload

-First, make sure you have the Dropbox iOS app downloaded from the app store on your iPhone.
-Please note that you have to create an account with Dropbox first.
+First, make sure you have the Dropbox iOS app downloaded from the App Store on your iPhone.
+Note that you have to create an account with Dropbox first.

 Then, select the folder you want your picture to go in under Files.
 On the right-hand corner of your screen, tap the three dots in the top-right corner.
 After selecting Upload File, choose the photos you want to transfer to Dropbox and tap Upload.